Before going to how to be more productive, let us be clear on “what” you want to produce and how you are going to enhance that.

 Set small rewards for your self.
 I follow the daily productivity tracker (mentioned below) and say I complete 66% of tasks today, I give myself 66 reward points.
-At the end of the month, say I have accumulated 22000 points, I can translate that reward point to something, it can be a gift for myself, a new course for myself, saving for my next career growth etc.
+At the end of the month, say I have accumulated 22000 points, I can translate that reward point to something, it can be a gift for myself, a new course for myself, a saving for my next career growth etc.

 Now let’s get going: